YosefLab/Compass/docs/turbo_compass.rst

 **\-\-turbo-max-iters** [MAX_ITERS]
     Maximum number of iterative matrix completion steps.
-During each iteration, INC percent of the reaction score matrix will be sampled and used to impute the reaction score matrix.
+During each iteration, INC percent of the reaction score matrix will be sampled and used to impute the remaining entries of the reaction score matrix.
     If MIN_PCT of entries achieve a Spearman R2 that is higher than MIN_SR2, then Turbo-Compass will move on to the imputation of the final reaction score matrix without completing all MAX_ITERS iterations.